RemyXVX/pizzashop/README.md

 * _Installation of Node.JS applied for language_

 ## Known Bugs
-* _less of a known bug but more of not fully completed.
-Still working on the business logic._
+* _Currently still working on applying my BL into my code.
+I have been able to successful push most UI onto the dom._

 ## License
 * _MIT_